 QualLab fosters capacity building of EHE faculty, post-docs, researchers and graduate students and strives to be an inter/national in person and online destination location for advancing qualitative inquiry toward innovation, equity, diversity and justice.
 We provide one-on-one consulting in research methodology and methods for faculty and post-doc grants, research projects, dissertations, publications (i.e., anything except for coursework).
 We host a number of events, faculty fellows, and the graduate student board.

 IR@EHE serves as the single-point-of-contact for all institutional research needs in the College.
 We anticipate questions, discover trends, and provide information to ORIC and EHE leadership in support of data-informed decision making in the College.

-The College of Education and Human Ecology (EHE) Office of Research provides travel support for faculty, postdoctoral researchers and graduate students presenting the results of their original research at national and international professional meetings.
+The College of Education and Human Ecology (EHE) Office of Research provides travel support for graduate students presenting the results of their original research at national and international professional meetings.
 These grants are each awarded on a matching basis and the amount of support varies for the three different types of travel grants – please click on the travel grant information link below for additional details on amounts, how to apply, and the limit to the number of times a person can apply for each type of grant.

 All travel grant applications are accepted at any time during the year, however they must be submitted PRIOR to travel.
 Applicants must submit proof of their conference acceptance with their application.

 Applicants will need to provide a letter or email from the matching funding source, e.g., department, advisor (if graduate student) or other funding source (other OSU funding or grant, etc.) PRIOR to submitting an application.
 The letter must be submitted with the application.